504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 17. Provide access to guided breathing, mindfulness, or progressive muscle relaxation exercises during the day to help the student manage anxiety and stress.

-Example: A Year 6 pupil with anxiety becomes very distressed during whole-class questioning; the fear of being called on and making a mistake causes significant anxiety.
+Example: A Year 6 learner with anxiety becomes very distressed during whole-class questioning; the fear of being called on and making a mistake causes significant anxiety.
 The accommodation allows the student to opt in to responding (raising a hand and volunteering) rather than being called on.
 The student still participates in discussion, but the control and predictability reduce anxiety.
 Over time, as confidence builds, the student may volunteer more frequently.
 In the meantime, the accommodation allows the student to engage with learning without the anxiety barrier.

 504 Accommodations for ADHD

-Example: A Year 8 pupil with ADHD has a 504 plan with the following accommodations: movement breaks every 20 minutes during independent work; a written homework assignment log; a quiet testing room for exams with extended time; a seat near the teacher's desk during whole-class instruction; and a task checklist for multi-step assignments.
+Example: A Year 8 learner with ADHD has a 504 plan with the following accommodations: movement breaks every 20 minutes during independent work; a written homework assignment log; a quiet testing room for exams with extended time; a seat near the teacher's desk during whole-class instruction; and a task checklist for multi-step assignments.
 In maths, the student sits near you, receives the same lesson and assignments as peers, but can stand and stretch every 20 minutes.
 When a test is administered, the student has 90 minutes instead of 60 in a quiet room.
 The student is still learning maths to the same standard, but the accommodations allow the student to demonstrate their knowledge without the ADHD-related barriers of attention and impulse control.

 504 Accommodations for Dyslexia